top of page

 👉 What is physical health?

 “Physical health is your ability to live your longest and most vibrant life.”
-I love Nina’s simple yet profound statement from our conversation!

 In the episode, we discuss six main elements that are crucial to managing your physical health.